-This Zucchini Frittata is a simple breakfast recipe that you can whip up on a weekend morning or maybe even for a special springtime brunch (*cough* Mother’s Day *cough*).
+This Zucchini Frittata is a simple egg and vegetable bake that you can whip up on a weekend morning, for a special springtime brunch or weeknight meal.

 I have doubled and even tripled it, baked it in a 13x9 pan and taken to brunch pot lucks.
 It also makes a great dinner for Meatless Monday or Lenten Friday.

-It can be adapted for specific diets.
-It is already low carb and gluten free.
+The recipe can be adapted for specific diets.
+As written the recipe is low carb and gluten free.
 Use egg substitute and reduce the amount of cheese (or use low fat) to lower the overall fat content.
 Omit the cheese and it is casein free.

 - 1 clove garlic

 - 2 large leaves of Swiss chard (or a handful of spinach)

 - 8 large eggs

 - Preheat oven to 350°F. Grease an 8 or 9 inch square baking pan or pie tin.
 Or prepare recipe using a cast iron skillet

 - Pulse garlic a few times in food processor until chopped.
 Cut onion and zucchini in chunks.
 Remove stem from chard.
 Place stems, onion and zucchini in processor and pulse until coarsely chopped. (or coarsely chop vegetables by hand)